-- (a) Charter Bus Services.
-The Department of Public SafetyTransportation and Parking will assist with chartering service for buses with local companies, subject to the payment of applicable fee(s) described in Section 3-4. - (b) Monitor Services -- Thethe Department of Public SafetyTransportation and Parking will arrange for monitor services for small events upon request of the sponsoring department, subject to the payment of applicable fee(s) described in Section 3-4.
+(a) Charter Bus Services.
+The Department of Transportation and Parking will assist with chartering service for buses with local companies, subject to the payment of applicable fee(s) described in Section 3-4.

+(b) Monitor Services -- the Department of Transportation and Parking will arrange for monitor services for small events upon request of the sponsoring department, subject to the payment of applicable fee(s) described in Section 3-4.

-- (c) Reserving Meters -- Thethe Department of Public SafetyTransportation and Parking may reserve meter spaces for an event, subject to the payment of applicable fee(s) described in Section 3-4. - (d) Permit Fees -- Thethe Department of Public Safety Transportation and Parking will schedule small events during normal regulation hours upon the request of the sponsoring department, subject to the payment of applicable fee(s) described in Section 3-4. - (e) Equipment Set-up -- Thethe Department of Public SafetyTransportation and Parking will provide the necessary equipment and signs for a special event, including equipment set-up and removal services, subject to the payment of applicable fee(s) described in Section 3-4.
+(c) Reserving Meters -- the Department of Transportation and Parking may reserve meter spaces for an event, subject to the payment of applicable fee(s) described in Section 3-4.

+(d) Permit Fees -- the Department of Transportation and Parking will schedule small events during normal regulation hours upon the request of the sponsoring department, subject to the payment of applicable fee(s) described in Section 3-4.

+(e) Equipment Set-up -- the Department of Transportation and Parking will provide the necessary equipment and signs for a special event, including equipment set-up and removal services, subject to the payment of applicable fee(s) described in Section 3-4.